Second Baptist Church Houston

-Second Baptist Church Houston is a Baptist multi-site megachurch in Houston, Texas, US.
+Second Baptist Church Houston is a Baptist multi-site megachurch based in Houston, Texas, US.
 It is affiliated with the Southern Baptist Convention and the Southern Baptists of Texas Convention.
+Its senior pastor is now Dr. Ben Young.

 History

 Second Baptist Church was founded in 1927 when 121 people met at the old Taylor School in downtown Houston.
 A year later, it acquired its first permanent facility when it moved to the former St. Paul's Methodist Church on Milam and McGowen streets in downtown.

 In 1946, the church sponsored foundation of the Second Baptist School as a self-supporting agency.
 The school occupies a 42 acre campus in the Memorial area and is open to students without regard to religion or economic background.

 In 1957, Second Baptist moved west to the current main location, now the Woodway Campus, on Woodway Drive and Voss Road.
 The church hoped to reach families in the already fast-growing western portion of Houston.
 The Woodway Campus boasts the largest all-pipe Rodgers organ ever built, with 192 stops and 10,412 total pipes, qualifying the instrument as one of the largest pipe organs in the world.
-Although it was silenced for about a year due to severe water damage inflicted by Hurricane Ike in 2008, the organ is played weekly in the church's traditional worship services, as well as for concerts and special events.
-In addition to repairing the organ, the extensive damage from the hurricane required the church's Worship Center to be repaired and remodeled.
-It contains seating for 5,500.
+In 2008, the extensive damage from the Hurricane Ike required the church's 5,500 seats Worship Center to be repaired.